fedepujol/nvim/README.md

 #### Configuration

-I’ve included several lsp’s initializations (bash, css, html, etc.) in `lua/plugins/lspconfig.lua`.
+I’ve included several LSP's initializations (Bash, CSS, HTML, etc.) in `lua/plugins/lspconfig.lua`.

 These are maintained in `nvim-lspconfig` repo.
 There you'll find the configurations for several servers.
 If you want one, just take the config and paste it on the file.
 If you want more control, change the default values.
-A lot of the times, you'll have something like this:
+A lot of time, you'll have something like this:

 ```lua
 require('lspconfig').tsserver.setup({})